Diane J. Kyle, Hubbard, Ohio

-Diane was born June 23, 1933 in Youngstown, Ohio; a daughter of John James & Selma Alice Ward Chufo.
+Diane was born June 23, 1933 in Youngstown, Ohio, a daughter of John James and Selma Alice Ward Chufo.

 She was a 1951 graduate of Hubbard High School.